juliuste/tf-idf/README.md

 # tf-idf

-This script implements the TF-IDF term relevance scoring as described on [wikipedia's article](http://en.wikipedia.org/wiki/Tf–idf)
+This script implements the TF-IDF term relevance scoring as described on [Wikipedia's article](http://en.wikipedia.org/wiki/Tf–idf).

 Its purpose is to generate the TF-IDF ratings for a collection of documents *in German*.
 This script will also tokenize the input files to extract words (removes punctuation).